dolthub/dolt/README.md

              version - Displays the current Dolt cli version. config - Dolt configuration.
-                  ls - List tables in the working set. schema - Display the schema for table(s) table - Commands for creating, reading, updating, and deleting tables. conflicts - Commands for viewing and resolving merge conflicts.
+                  ls - List tables in the working set. schema - Commands for showing, and modifying table schemas. table - Commands for creating, reading, updating, and deleting tables. conflicts - Commands for viewing and resolving merge conflicts.
 ```